A Simple Guide to Ceiling Fans and Wall Fans

 Raising the thermostat temperature keeps your air conditioning from running too often or too strong.
 This leads to energy savings since the operating cost of a fan costs pennies compared to running air conditioning.
 For homes in moderate climates, a fan could suffice to keep spaces cool in the summer.

-Deciding on a ceiling or wall fan depends on different factors: The size of the room, ceiling height, blade distance from the ceiling and walls, and more.
+Choosing between a ceiling or wall fan depends on several factors, including room size, ceiling height, and blade clearance from the ceiling and walls.

-• Ceiling fans provide more efficiency due to their size.
-The Department of Energy states that 36- or 44-inch diameter fans work for rooms up to 225 square feet and 52-inch fans should handle larger spaces up to 350 square feet.
+Ceiling fans provide more efficiency due to their size.
+The Department of Energy says fans with diameters of 36-44 inches are suitable for rooms up to 225 square feet.
+Additionally, 52-inch fans are best for larger rooms up to 350 square feet.

 • Install fans with a clearance of 7 to 9 feet from the floor for safety and aesthetics.
 For high ceilings, downrods of various sizes can mount the ceiling fan to keep it closer to the ground.